 About

-I am a final year PhD student at the School of Computer and Communication Sciences of Ecole Polytechnique Fédérale de Lausanne (EPFL) in Switzerland, where I work under the supervision of Prof. Carmela Troncoso and Prof. Jean-Pierre Hubaux.
+I completed my PhD at EPFL where I work under the supervision of Prof. Carmela Troncoso and Prof. Jean-Pierre Hubaux.

 My research interests revolve around the topic of applied cryptography for security and privacy.
 In particular, how to combine zero-knowledge proofs and homomorphic encryption to enable security without compromising privacy and utility.